More than one option

-As insolvency practitioner, we are entitled by law to be paid as part of the insolvency process.
+As insolvency practitioners, we are entitled by law to be paid as part of the insolvency process.
 Our fees come out of any money we ingather from the company’s assets.
 If there are no assets available, then sometimes a petitioning creditor or the directors will pay the fees, to ensure that the company still benefits from a formal winding up.

 Creditors will be told regularly throughout the process what we have charged and have the right to challenge our fees and outlays if they think they are too high.